JstRelax/web-www-v2/content/newsroom/articles/divd-responsibly-discloses-six-new-zero-day-vulnerabilities-to-vendor.en.md

 ## Impact

-Combining the first three of the six vulnerabilities enables attackers to take full control of the Enphase IQ Gateway and the connected devices.
+Combining the first three of the six vulnerabilities enables unauthenticated attackers to take full control of the Enphase IQ Gateway and the connected devices.
 A device is only vulnerable if your Enphase equipment is exposed to an untrusted network, such as the public internet or a home guest network.
 The manufacturer, Enphase, states that it has about four million systems deployed in more than 150 countries.

 ## Potential new trends influencing the energy sector